How to Pay for Your MBA

 The school certified your eligibility, but you were disqualified from working in an occupation for which you trained owing to a physical or mental condition, criminal record, or your age.

 There is no federal refinancing that you can use to lower the relatively higher interest rates on Grad PLUS loans.
 However, some private lenders refinance federal student loans at lower rates.
 The question is, should you refinance or not?
 Consider the following points to make an informed decision:

 How much money can you save by refinancing?

 What kind of repayment terms can you expect on the refinanced student loan?
-Refinancing will change your loan’s terms.
+Refinancing will change your loan terms.
 Unless you can get better terms from a private lender, it may not make much sense to refinance.

-If you have graduated recently, started considering a job change, or been underemployed, stick with your federal loans for the flexible repayment options they provide.
+If you have graduated recently, started considering a job change, underemployed, and stick with your federal loans for the flexible repayment options they provide.
 If you have a comfortable and financially secure job, and you are looking to get rid of student loan debt as soon as possible, you can explore refinancing further.

 Consolidating Your Student Loans